piwi3910/techtalk/Docker_series/05/ansible_docker_swarm_glusterfs.md

 - add a user in the template that will run ansible (ansible) -> use adduser
 - set a password on the account
 - set the account for password-less sudo -> visudo
+- copy the cleanup script to your template VM and run it, to fix the vsphere/ubuntu 18.04  template bug: [here](https://kb.vmware.com/s/article/54986)

 ***If you need help doing the above drop me a comment***